 A variety of pain-relief creams that can provide some relief from back pain are available in pharmacies and online.

 Creams that contain capsaicin, a compound found in hot peppers, may also help relieve pain.
-One study found capsaicin cream to be helpful in treating osteoarthritis pain.

 Pain-relief creams that contain menthol have a cooling effect that can temporarily dull back pain.
 One study suggests that applying menthol to the skin can desensitize pain receptors in the body.
 However, using too much menthol can cause a person to be more sensitive to pain.